OfficeDev/open-xml-docs/docs/how-to-apply-a-style-to-a-paragraph-in-a-word-processing-document.md

 The Sample Code section also shows the code required to set up for calling the sample method.
 To use the method to apply a style to a paragraph in a document, you first need a reference to the open document.
-In the Open XML SDK, the <span sdata="cer" target="T:DocumentFormat.OpenXml.Packaging.WordprocessingDocument"><span class="nolink">WordprocessingDocument</span></span> class represents a Word document package.
+In the Open XML SDK, the [WordprocessingDocument](https://msdn.microsoft.com/library/office/documentformat.openxml.packaging.wordprocessingdocument.aspx) class represents a
+Word document package.
 To open and work with a Word document, you create an instance of the **WordprocessingDocument** class from the document.
 After you create the instance, you can use it